 6.2.1 If only one nominee has been put forward the nominee will assume the office of Vice President at the following Annual General Meeting of the Institute.

 6.2.2 If more than one nominee has been proposed a secret ballot of those present shall be conducted.
-Votes to be counted by the President and Secretary General or in the absence of one or both by two members of the Board present and acceptable to a majority of those present.
+Votes to be counted by the President and Vice President or in the absence of one or both by two members of the Board present and acceptable to a majority of those present.

 In the event of a tie the President shall have the casting vote.
 The nominee with the highest number of votes will assume the office of Vice President at the following Annual General meeting of the Institute.